About

 Meal Prep Tip

-These bowls don’t take much time at all and they’re great for meal prepping.
-If making this nourish bowl at the beginning of the week, double the batch and divide everything into 4 glass storage containers, putting the dressing in its own container to serve when you’re ready to enjoy.
+Buddha bowls don’t take much time at all and they’re great for meal prepping.
+If making this dish at the beginning of the week, double the batch and divide everything into 4 glass storage containers, putting the dressing in its own container to serve when you’re ready to enjoy.

 More Nourish Bowl Recipes